 The process of making corn into ethanol is a multistep process.
-The first step is milling the corn.
+The first step is to milling the corn.
 It can be done by dry milling or wet milling.
-Figures 7.10a and 7.10b show the process steps for each wet and dry milling.
-For wet milling, the corn kernels are broken down into starch, fiber, corn germ, and protein by heating in sulfurous acid solution for 2 days.
-The starch is separated and can produce ethanol, corn syrup, or food grade starch.
-As is noted in Figure 7.10a, the wet milling process also produces additional products including feed, corn oil, gluten meal and gluten feed.
+The figures below show the process steps for each wet and dry milling.
+For wet milling, the corn kernels are broken down into starch, fiber, corn germ, and protein by heating in the sulfurous acid solution for 2 days.
+The starch is separated and can produce ethanol, corn syrup, or food-grade starch.
+As is noted in the first figure a, the wet milling process also produces additional products including feed, corn oil, gluten meal, and gluten feed.
 Dry milling is a simpler process than wet milling, but it also produces fewer products.
 The main products of dry milling are ethanol, CO2, and dried distiller grain with solubles (DDGS).
 Let's go through each of the steps in the dry grind process.
 The five steps are: 1) grinding, 2) cooking and liquefaction, 3) saccharification, 4) fermentation, and 5) distillation.

 Cooking and Liquefaction

 Once the corn slurry (mash) is made, it goes through cooking and liquefaction.
 The cooking stage is also called gelatinization.
 Water interacts with the starch granules in the corn when the temperature is >60°C and forms a viscous suspension.
 Have you ever cooked with cornstarch to make thick gravy?
-Figure 7.12 shows a picture of starch mixed with water being poured into a heated sauce as it cooks.
+The figure below shows a picture of starch mixed with water being poured into a heated sauce as it cooks.
 It will thicken with heat.

 Pure glucose (dextrose): DE = 100